Giselesoubeiga/Maven-project/README.md

-Here’s a revised follow-up message without mentioning that you haven’t implemented her advice:
+Here’s the corrected version of your message:

-Hi Ariel,
+Hello Abdulai,

-I wanted to follow up and share some exciting news—I’ve secured a new role with USPS!
-Thank you so much for your guidance and support earlier today.
-Your advice and encouragement have been incredibly helpful during this process, and I’m truly grateful.
+I hope you’re having a great day.
+I wanted to thank you for taking the time to speak with me about your team and the project you’re working on.
+I also wanted to inform you that I have accepted a new project.
+It was a tough decision, as I was very interested in the opportunity with your team, but I wanted to be upfront and keep you informed.

-I look forward to staying connected and hope to cross paths again in the future.
-Please let me know if there’s ever anything I can do to return the favor.
+Thank you again for your time and consideration.

 Best regards,
 Gisele

-This keeps the tone positive and professional while focusing on the gratitude and maintaining the connection.
+This version maintains a professional and polite tone while fixing grammar and formatting.
+Let me know if you’d like any other adjustments!